levnnaz/Family-tree-in-Python-/README.md

 <h1>Family tree in Python</h1>

 <h2>Description</h2> This project is Python program which is family-tree handling system.
+It was designed in a pair.
 <br />